florin555/ruby_actor/README.md

 More features to be implemented:

   - Message passing between actors (inbox, outbox) and "piping together" two actors.

-  - Actor that runs an external program and writes lines to the outbox.
+A special type of actor: one that runs an external program and writes lines to the outbox.

+  - Send the program's output lines as events to the outbox.
+  - Be able to shut down the program.
+  - Detect if the program exits with an error.